Following is some background to why we opposed the ILS prior to its installation in 2019.

 • Health and safety issues, particularly increases in the incidence of cardiovascular disease, have been identified as a risk of living under flight paths, in several overseas studies

-• The Airport's MDP does not mention, and makes no assessment of, the risk associated with the occurrence of an aircraft incident within the densely populated residential area under the New Flight Path.
+• The Airport's MDP did not mention, and made no assessment of, the risk associated with the occurrence of an aircraft incident within the densely populated residential area under the New Flight Path.
 By way of contrast, the MDP / EIS for the new parallel second runway at the Brisbane Airport includes a dedicated detailed chapter assessing the hazards and risks of airport operations

 Economy